Quartz Value, Price, and Jewelry Information

 - Amethyst-citrine This material, also known as ametrine, tryxtine, and so forth, was originally reported from Rio Grande do Sul, Brazil, but later was shown to occur in Bolivia.
 Cut gems display both violet and yellow colors, sometimes in a striking zonal pattern, corresponding to rhombohedral growth regions.
 Heat treatment of both natural and synthetic amethyst can produce similarly colored material, and such stones are indistinguishable from natural ones.

-- Rose Quartz The color of rose quartz is due to Ti.
+- Rose Quartz The color of rose quartz is due to fibrous inclusions of a mineral similar to dumortierite.
 The material is nearly always cloudy or translucent, rarely transparent.
 The color is pale pink to deep pink, rarely rose—red.
 It is mainly used in cabochons, carvings, and decorative objects.
 Microscopic rutile needles may create a star effect.
 Occurrence: Maine; South Dakota; New York; Brazil; Madagascar; India; Japan; Namibia; USSR.

 - Quartzite A rock made up of tightly packed quartz grains, formed at high temperature and pressure, due to metamorphism.
 Sometimes it contains small crystals that reflect light, and this material is called aventurine.
 Usually the included crystals are green, chrome-rich mica called fuchsite.
 Other micas that may form aventurine include gray varieties or brown types (from Chile).
 The density is usually 2.64-2.69.
 Occurrence: Spain; USSR; India; Chile.